ethan-stone/obsidian-vault-knowledge-base/DND/Liberate Cleveland DND Campaign/Borf.md

 - Spell Attack Mod - 9
 ## Blessing of Magic Resistance
 You have advantage on saving throws against spells and other magical effects.
-## Blessing of Health Resistance
+## Blessing of Protection
-You have advantage on saving throws against spells and other magical effects.
+You gain a +1 bonus to AC and saving throws.
 ## Bones of the Earth at 9th Level Once a Day
 - Is Used - No
 **Casting Time:** 1 action